LucianoCirino/MHWI-LedgeLBG/README.md

 ## ROYAL SUREFIRE SHOT

-- Largest Normal 3 magazine gun with the ability to ledge bounce the highest selection of ammo types out of any LBG.
+- A gun with an unparalleled Normal 3 magazine size and the unique ability to utilize every cc ammo type in game.

 <table>
 <tr style="vertical-align:top;">